vtex-apps/tax-protocol-example/docs/tax-protocol-graphql-api.md

       <td valign="top">
         Boolean
       </td>
       <td>Masks customer data for first-time purchases.
-It could be useful when a shared cart is used, and the client doesn't want to share its data.</td>
+This can be useful when using a shared cart and the customer doesn't want to share their data.</td>
     </tr>
     <tr>
       <td colspan="2" valign="top">